 The Frisians can also bombard first names into surnames by adding the -(s)ma, -stra or -ga.
 And again vice versa.
 To give you an example.

 The first name Sake (sounds like saaa-kúh).
 Adding -stra makes the perfect surname Saakstra (sounds like saaa-ck-straaa).
-If he comes from the hamlet Saaksum in province Groningen then it's Sake Saakstra from Saaksum (saaa-kúh saaa-ck-straaa út saaaksum).
-No, it's not Somali language.
+If he originates from the hamlet Saaksum in the province Groningen, then it is Sake Saakstra from Saaksum (saaa-kúh saaa-ck-straaa út saaaksum).
+No, it is not Somali language.
 Trust us.
 The extensions -ga and -stra mean something like 'from the area or place'.
 The extension -(s)ma means 'the son of'.
-Do we have to explain to you what bitchma is?
+Do we have to explain to you what a bitchma is?

 There is a final complication with the surnames, though.
 Next to Jansen, the most common surname in the Netherlands is 'De Vries' which literally means 'The Frisian'.
-Both surnames have around 71,000 individuals that carry the name.
-This is curious since the Frisians only make up a miserable 3,8 percent of the total Dutch population of 17 million.
-Not very relevant you might say.
+Both surnames, Jansen and De Vries, have each around 71,000 individuals that carry the name.
+This is curious since the Frisians only make up a miserable 3,8 percent of the total Dutch population of 17 million people.
+Not very relevant, you might say.
 Rightly so.
 When the Dutch Republic was seized -without much hassle by the way- by Napoleon, everyone who had no surname yet had to give or make up one.
 That was in 1811-1812.
 Most of them apparently called themselves 'The Frisian'?
 Including many outside province Friesland!

 distribution De Vries - Database Surnames of the Netherlands, CBG

-But they can't all have been Frisians unless the people of provinces Zeeland, Zuid Holland and Noord Holland were still arware that in the High Middle Ages their land was still known as West Frisia (check out our blog post The United Frisian Emirates to read more about the history of West Frisia).
+But they cannot all have been Frisians unless the people of provinces Zeeland, Zuid Holland and Noord Holland were still arware that in the Early Middle Ages their land was still known as West Frisia (check out our blog post The United Frisian Emirates and Black Peat to read more about the history of West Frisia).
 That would be building upon a very old tradition, by the way.
-It was after all Ubba the Frisian who led, together with the Viking warriors Halfden and Ivar the Boneless, hordes of heathen warriors ransacking England in the ninth century AD.
+It was after all Ubba the Frisian who led, together with the Viking warriors Halfden and Ivar the Boneless, hordes of heathen warriors ransacking England in the ninth century.
 He and his warriors had the Walcheren island in province Zeeland as their stronghold (read our blog post Island the Walcheren: once sodom and Gomorrah of the North Sea).
 We are side tracking.
 Point is, we are available for suggestions on this 'De Vries' matter.